rust-lang/rfcs/active/0000-allocator.md

 constraints that may be important for clients of user-defined allocators, and/or for the garbage collector integration.

-For example, when integrating the GC with a user-defined allocator without requiring the user-defined allocator to be GC-aware, we could piggy-back a header holding GC metadata on the block itself; this option would lose header-free allocation, but would enable maintenance of 1:1 call correspondence.
+For example, to integrate the GC with a user-defined allocator *without* requiring the user-defined allocator to be GC-aware, we could piggy-back a header holding GC metadata on the block itself; this option would lose header-free allocation, but would enable maintenance of 1:1 call correspondence.